Thanks to last year's glorious sponsors!

 7:00 PM: All-star invitational gala show at the Bellingham Circus Guild (ticketed event)

-two club jugglers engaged in an insightful-looking exchange of ideas
+two club jugglers engaged in some dramatic interplay

 Sunday

-Open juggle jam at the Bellingham Circus Guild from 11 AM - 5 PM
+Open juggle jam from 11 AM - 5 PM (venue TBD)

 4:00 PM: Presentation of the Della Moustachella Award for Gusto

-Meet (most of) this year's outrageous gala talent!
+Meet (most of) last year's outrageous gala talent!

 But there's hula hoops?